 I don’t remember much more of the night, but I’ll never forget that feeling, that horror—just in time for Halloween.

 Because, let’s face it, middle school is tough.
 If my daughters do have a horror story of their own—and they probably will—then at least they’ll have a mom who’s been there.
 And one who can tell them that it does get better.
-Middle school, mercifully, does not last forever.
+Those middle school years, mercifully, do not last forever.

 I want them to be okay with being different and to like themselves not because they may be popular, but because they are kind and good.
 Because that’s what matters, not the in crowd or the cool thing to do.